Regrets and Painful Memories in Recovery

-Life exists in our tiny bubble where we perceive things on our own terms.
+Life exists in our tiny bubble where we perceive things on our terms.

-Changing that mindset to more in tune with the truth challenges everything we have told ourselves.
+Changing that mindset to be more in tune with the truth challenges everything we have told ourselves.

 It challenges the wall of lies that we have built to protect ourselves from seeing the truth.

 When those walls are torn down, it also comes with exposing mistakes you’ve made, the way you’ve hurt yourself and others, and the things you deeply regret.